What is STAR?

 - STAR Global

 Projects are global in nature.
 Corporate Partners are U.S. based, multinationals or are based in another country outside of the United States.
 Team meetings are conducted on campus and virtually with the Corporate Partner.
-There is a two week in-country experience in May when the final presentation takes place.
+There is a two-week, semester-long in-country experience in May when the final presentation takes place.

 What is the role of a Project Leader?